linked-art/linked.art/docs/model/provenance/acquisition.md

 __Example:__

-The Yale University Art Gallery and the Yale Center for British Art jointly purchased a painting by Kehinde Wiley in 2021 from undisclosed seller.
+The Yale University Art Gallery and the Yale Center for British Art jointly purchased a painting by Kehinde Wiley in 2021 from an undisclosed seller.

 ```crom
 top = vocab.ProvenanceEntry(ident="yuag_ycba_wiley/1", label="Purchase of Painting")